 There is no peer review requirement of projects.
 The mutual agreement of faculty members to join a project functions as the peer review step.
 3Cavaliers administration will check to ensure that the requirements of the program are being met and that projects are weighted to account for portfolio diversity.
 Projects will not be reviewed for scientific merit prior to funding.

 - The project must be new research.
-A project cannot be a continuation of a project you have already started.
+A project cannot be a continuation of a project a researcher has already started.
 A project cannot extend current projects or be used as a source of funding to continue a project that has been previously funded, including a prior 3Cavaliers award.

 - An “interdisciplinary” team is one involving faculty members from two or more units and composed of faculty who are not currently funded or working together on the topic.
 Faculty are strongly encouraged to look beyond their school boundaries for research partners.
 A faculty trio cannot be a trio that was funded by a previous 3 Cavaliers award, even if the project is different.
 Trios with two members of a previous trio are permissible.

 At least 50% of the trio’s funding must be used to support UVA undergraduate students, graduate students, or postdocs (someone in a “training role”).